Get Started

 One of the keys to small business success is targeting the right people and finding a niche.

-Nevertheless, what truly separates one niche from another is the people who buy these products.
+What truly separates one niche from another is the people who buy the products.
 For that reason, approach the niche-searching process with this in mind:

-In this post, I’m going to cover the 4 steps to finding a niche for your online store.
-And if you stick with me till the end, you’ll also get a free list of more than 100 ideas you can use in your brainstorming sessions!
+In this post, we’ll cover the 4 steps to finding a niche for your online store.
+And if you stick with us till the end, you’ll also get a free list of more than 100 ideas you can use in your brainstorming sessions!

 Niche marketing vs. selling everything to everyone

-A niche only focuses on a fraction of the market, so you might be wondering, Why would I want to target just a small section of the population?
+A niche only focuses on a fraction of the market, so you might wonder, Why would I want to target just a small section of the population?
 Wouldn’t I get more sales if I targeted everyone?”
-These are valid questions; after all, there are companies like Amazon and Target that are able to sell everything to everyone, and still be successful.
+These are valid questions; after all, there are companies like Amazon and Target that can sell everything to everyone and still be successful.

 Learn More: How to Develop an Effective Marketing Strategy

 These companies, however, are an exception, not the rule.
-By targeting everyone, you end up targeting no one as a result, and your sales suffer.
+By targeting everyone, you end up targeting no one, and your sales suffer.

 Consider these benefits of narrowing your niche down: